 - Reframing Resistance: Maybe Teens Aren’t Stubborn, Oppositional, or In Denial

-- Understanding Substance Use in Teens
+- No Reason to Stop: Substance Use Among Teens

 REFRAMING RESISTANCE: MAYBE TEENS AREN’T STUBBORN, OPPOSITIONAL, OR IN DENIAL